e2immu/e2immu/README.md

 - determining a selection of the most important Java APIs, and providing annotations for them.

 As soon as these four milestones have been met, the analyser will be promoted as "ready for general use".

-Please read the section on [How to contribute](#HowToContribute) to see how you can help advance the `e2immu` code base.

-## How to install, use, build

-See the separate documents [Installing e2immu](/INSTALL.md), [Building e2immu](/BUILD.md) and

-## License: Open Source

-The e2immu project (the code analyser and all its related libraries, tools, etc.) are licensed under the LGPLv3, the GNU Lesser General Public License.

-Quoting from [Wikipedia](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License): The GNU Lesser General Public License is a  [free-software license](https://en.wikipedia.org/wiki/Free-software_license)  published by the  [Free Software Foundation](https://en.wikipedia.org/wiki/Free_Software_Foundation)  (FSF).
-The license allows developers and companies to use and integrate a software component released under the LGPL into their own ( even  [proprietary](https://en.wikipedia.org/wiki/Proprietary_software)) software without being required by the terms of a strong  [copyleft](https://en.wikipedia.org/wiki/Copyleft)  license to release the source code of their own components.
-However, any developer who modifies an LGPL-covered component is required to make their modified version available under the same LGPL license.
-For proprietary software, code under the LGPL is usually used in the form of a  [shared library](https://en.wikipedia.org/wiki/Shared_library), so that there is a clear separation between the proprietary and LGPL components.
-The LGPL is primarily used for  [software libraries](https://en.wikipedia.org/wiki/Library_(computing)), although it is also used by some stand-alone applications.

-The most immediate consequence is that

-*you are completely free to use the analyser where and when you like, insert e2immu annotations in your proprietary code, and build on the immutability stepping stones such as the `SetOnce` type*.